fmarino-ipzs/eid-it-wallet-docs/docs/en/registry-catalogue.rst

      - REQUIRED.
 Digital Credential authentication requirements

        * **user_auth_required**: REQUIRED.
 Flag indicating if User authentication is required during the issuance of the Digital Credential.
        * **min_loa**: REQUIRED.
-Minimum level of assurance required for Digital Credential authentication.
-It MUST include the level of assurance of the User authentication and the Wallet Instance requesting the Digital Credential.
+Minimum Level of Assurance required for Digital Credential authentication.
+It MUST include the Level of Assurance of the User authentication and the Wallet Instance requesting the Digital Credential.
        * **supported_eid_schemes**: REQUIRED if ``user_auth_required`` is ``true``.
 Supported digital identity authentication schemes.
    * - **purposes**
      - REQUIRED.
 Array of usage purposes for which the Digital Credential can be used, defining specific usage contexts and required claims for each purpose, such as: